hjacquir/ftp-user-creator/README.md

 # ftp-user-creator

-Create ftp user on windows in CLI
+Create ftp user on windows in CLI with restriction.
+Every user have only access to his specific folder.

 # Usage